FAQ

 Located at 75 Darling Avenue in South Portland, the Preble Street Food Security Hub is a first-of-its-kind in Maine.
 This 30,000-square-foot, mixed-use space functions as an industrial kitchen, food processing center, educational/vocational site, office space, and conference center dedicated to collective advocacy work and efforts to end hunger.

 When fully realized, the Food Security Hub will have the storage capacity for 50,000 frozen, prepared meals to keep on-hand and available for future emergencies.
-It will also increase daily production to 10,000 daily meals, up five times from the current 2,000 daily meals.
+It will also increase daily production capacity up to 10,000 daily meals.
 With its impressive production capabilities, the Food Security Hub will be a critical component of Maine’s emergency preparedness operational plans.

 Much of our food is donated by individuals, groups, schools, local farmers, and businesses.
 We receive government surplus commodities and purchase the remainder of the food we need at a nonprofit rate.